dseriy/water-quality-monitor/README.md

-This is a water quality water used to test the quality of tap water, and by using cognitive computing, finding trends in the quality, and reporting on the results in a easy, user friendly way.
-This product could prevent accidents like the water quality issue in
+This is a water quality tester used to test the quality of tap water, and by using cognitive computing, it will find trends in the quality, and report on the results in a easy, user friendly way.
+This system could prevent future accidents like the water quality issue in Flint, Michigan.
-Flint, Michigan.